1jour1vin

 Wine rated 93/100

-Surprising nose of strong flowers (gentian), leather, and hops.
-On the palate, this wine is structured by its bitterness, which gives it a gastronomic balance as it digests the residual sugars.
-Original in its flavors.
+A striking nose of bold floral notes (gentian), leather, and hops.
+On the palate, this wine is structured by its bitter notes, which lend it a gastronomic balance by cutting through the residual sugars.
+Original right down to its flavors.

 About the estate: